 Built for multi-physics

-Ceetron 3D Components offer more realistic 3D simulations : It is a tougher beast, because of the richness of the data.
+Ceetron’s 3D visualization SDKs offer more realistic 3D visualizations : Multi-physics is a tougher beast, because of the richness of the data.
 Insiders have seen it coming for some time… multi-physics simulations are here!

 Increasing the accuracy of CAE simulations is all about replacing simplifying assumptions by more physics.
 Major milestones on the long road to realistic calculations include the leap from pen-and-paper analytical resolutions to numerical computations of non-analytical equations, or the step forward taken when approximate 2D models started to see more accurate 3D models take their place.